-- A. Applications must comply with the Application for Charter Schools format. - B. Applications for charter schools will be received any time during the year.
-Those applications received on or before September 1 of each calendar year will be considered for charter schools to be opened at the beginning of the School District's next school year. - C. Staff will review all applications, and within sixty (60) calendar days submit to the Board all applications with a recommendation for approval or denial.
-Denied applicants may appeal to the State Board of Education within thirty (30) calendar days and shall notify the School Board of their appeal. - D. The sponsor and applicant shall have six (6) months in which to mutually agree to the provisions of the contract.
-If, after six (6) months, the contract is still pending, the application is deemed denied.
+- A. Applications must comply with School District requirements for the form of the Application for Charter Schools. - B. Applications for charter schools will be received on or before September 1 of each calendar year and will be considered for charter schools to be opened at the beginning of the School District's next school year. - C. Staff will review all applications, and within sixty (60) calendar days submit to the Board all applications with a recommendation for approval or denial.
+Denied applicants may appeal to the State Board of Education within thirty (30) calendar days and shall notify the School Board of their appeal.